 Q: Are AP exams still taking place?

-A: Yes, students will still be taking AP exams in May, but they will be from home and online
+A: Yes, students will still be taking AP exams, but the format and dates are currently under review at this time.

 Q: How will students take AP Exams?

 A: The format of the exam (paper/pencil vs. digital) is still under review and varies by the test and administration window to be determined.